alex-hh/eDICE/README.md

      conda activate edice
      python setup.py install

-This operation will install all the package dependencies for eDICE.
+This operation will install all the package dependencies for eDICE, which should require only a few minutes on a typical computer.
 Alternatively, the requirements.txt file lists the dependencies used to perform the experiments presented in the paper.

+The _r_ folder contains the pipeline used for the differential peak analysis, which was performed using R version 4.1.0 (2021-05-18) and DiffBind version 3.2.7.

 # Demo